greyliterature/pk_fixes/README.md

 > [!IMPORTANT]
 > Limitations: <br/>
 > This does not reliably work if the player is looking around between the angles of pitch -0.25 0.25 (possibly a bit more) <br/>
+> Also does not reliably work with very small props (like moped wheel)

 ## pk_spawndist:
 Controls the distance you spawn props at. <br/>